 After stomach pumping, treat the high or low blood pressure until it is back to the average level.
 The overdose symptoms are now under control.
 After the overdose treatment, you should consider enrolling for substance addiction treatment.

 Treatment Options for Neurontin Overdose and Addiction

-Granite Recovery Center is one of the best rehabilitation centers in the industry.
+Granite Recovery Centers is one of the best rehabilitation companies in the industry.
 Our wide array of treatment options includes medical detox, psychotherapy, extended care, and sober living.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Taking excessive Neurontin is a sign of addiction.
-Mixing with other drugs to attain a higher effect can be detrimental to your health, especially your cardiovascular system and the brain.
-It is where we come in.
-Granite Recovery Center will be privileged to take care of you.
+Mixing with other drugs to attain a higher effect can be detrimental to your health, especially your cardiovascular system and brain.
 We ensure your road to recovery is smooth.
-You are not alone.
 Healing and sober living are possible.
 First, we recommend you seek the services of your doctor.
 The safest way of limiting Neurontin use is tapering off the medication under your doctor’s supervision.
 Our doctors can see you through this process.

 Although some people may argue that Neurontin plays a crucial role in treating neuropathic pain, it is also essential to analyze the drug’s negative impact.
 Neurontin addiction is real.
-If you notice some of the above signs of addiction and withdrawal symptoms, seek the services of Granite Recovery Center, and we will be glad to oblige.
-Drug misuse has led to misery and pain to countless people in the country, but it’s never late to turn the tide.
-The road to recovery may be challenging, but it is worth the effort.
+If you notice some of the above signs of addiction and withdrawal symptoms, seek the services of Granite Recovery Centers, and we will be glad to oblige.